-Obtain a user ID for a Google account
+Manually obtain a user ID for a Google account

 You can use an existing Google account or create one specifically for use with factory reset protection.
-You must then obtain the user ID that you use when you set up the factory reset protection profile.
+If you choose to add an account manually rather than using Google authentication, you must obtain the user ID for the account.